 A founding member of the La Trobe University Sports and Recreation Association (SARA), the La Trobe University Football Club has achieved success throughout its years enjoying 8 Senior Men’s premierships (1969, 1976, 1988, 1989, 1999, 2009, 2010, & 2022), 5 Reserve Men’s premierships (1983, 1993, 2004, 2006, 2009), a Senior Women’s premiership in 2011, a Club XVIII Men’s premiership in 2014 and 4 Intervarsity Men’s championships.

-We hope to return to training in early 2021 which will be Monday and Wednesday nights 6pm at the Tony Sheehan Oval in the La Trobe University Sports Park.
+We return to training on Monday and Wednesday nights from 6 p.m. at the Tony Sheehan Oval, La Trobe University Sports Park from Monday 14th November 2022.